 Let us look at two formulas to gauge the effectiveness of influencers.

 Rather than just looking at followers alone, Kyle Wong of Pixlee suggested in Forbes that it could be measured as follows:

 Looking at the equation above, brand affinity is probably best measured by how well an everyday influencer fits your brand profile.
 This could perhaps be a multiplier (eg 0.1 for poor brand fit, 0.5 average, and 0.8 strong brand fit).
 Relationship with followers could perhaps be measured by the engagement rate (see this article for more on engagement).

 Perhaps a simpler way to measure engagement – especially if your influencers are on social networks like Facebook and Twitter – is to use Socialbakers’ metric.
 This is based on three qualities:

 The equation for post and daily engagement looks like this (courtesy of Socialbakers):

 At its heart, everyday influence is about the power of Word Of Mouth (WOM).
 By partnering social media content producers on blogs, Facebook, Twitter, Instagram and other channels, we can reach a more targeted group of niche consumers.

-However, working with everyday influencers can be challenging for brands.
+However, working with micro-influencers can be challenging for brands.
 Unlike other forms of digital marketing, brand marketers will need to manage a large group of individual influencers, coordinate their activities, and measure the outcomes of their efforts.
 I guess this is where influencer marketing agencies could come in.

-What are your thoughts on working with everyday influencers?
+What are your thoughts on working with micro-influencers?
 I’ll love to hear your thoughts.

 Sign up to receive monthly updates